Treating a Variety of Medical Concerns like Eczema, Folliculitis, Melanoma, Rosacea and More.

 Acne is a common skin condition that approximately 40-50 million people1 in the United States alone.
 Acne is frequently associated with teenagers and young adults, it can be observed in people across all ages.

 Acne is caused by numerous factors.
 Genetics, hormone levels, diet, psychological stress, and environmental conditions all can contribute to skin outbreaks.
 Acne formation begins with the clogged pore (comedone).
 As we continuously shed dead skin cells and oil into our pores, the pore eventually becomes clogged with dead skin cells cemented with oil.
 Bacteria called Propionibacterium acnes (P. acnes) grow in the pore and promote inflammation.
 The combination of clogged pores and bacterial growth can cause the pore to rupture, resulting in the inflamed acne lesion.

-Fortunately, there are many effective acne treatments, ranging from traditional medical acne treatment with topical creams and oral medicines to cutting-edge treatment of acne with lasers.
+Fortunately, there are many effective acne treatments, ranging from traditional medical acne treatment with topical creams and oral medicines to cutting-edge treatment like acne injections and lasers.
 The exact type of treatment depends on a global consideration of many factors including but not limited to the patient’s medical history, acne severity, and skin type.
 It is always important to treat acne early on because of the potential for discoloration and scarring if acne persists chronically without treatment.

 Allergic contact dermatitis is a common skin condition resulting from a specific type of inflammatory reaction of the skin triggered by specific chemicals in the environment to which the skin is exposed.
 The specific triggering substance may or may not be identifiable, but can include common substances such as the resins from poison ivy to nickel from earrings and belt buckles.